Contact Details

 • Plan the implementation of a developed course

-Courses can be developed in different ways, but every course uses written documents that define, describe, outline and detail the direction and contents of that course.
-Three types of documents that are commonly used to develop a course are course outlines, curriculum documentation and study notes:
+Courses can be developed in different ways, but commonly courses use written documents that define, describe, outline and detail the direction and contents of that course.

 a) Course Outlines (or Descriptions)